mikeywaites/kim/docs/source/user/advanced.rst

 If you just want to change the pipeline used by a particular instance of a Field on a Mapper, for example to add custom validation logic, you don't need to define an entirely new field.
 Instead you can pass ``extra_marshal_pipes``:

+``extra_marshal_pipes`` are pushed onto the existing list of pipes defined on the field at compile time once each time a Field is instantiated.

 .. code-block:: python